SConnolly1886/AWS-Site-to-Site-VPN/README.md

 ### IPSEC check

 When all 4 IPSEC TUNNELS are up (`vti1`,`vti2`,`Router1` and `Router2`) there still shouldn't be any connectivity.
-Next, lets add BGP capability with the dynamic BGP connections.
+Next, let's add BGP capability with the dynamic BGP connections.

-In this next step, lets use the IPSEC tunnels created earlier and add BGP sessions for all of the tunnels created.
+In this next step, let's use the IPSEC tunnels created earlier and add BGP sessions for all of the tunnels created.
 These sessions will allow the ONPREM Routers to exchange routers with the Transit Gateway running in AWS
 Once routes are exchanged, the connections will allow data to flow between AWS and ONPREMISES
 BGP capability is added using `FRR` and that will be installed on the on-prem routers.